populationgenomics/team-docs/storage_policies/README.md

   automatically deleted.
 - **Main use case**: Hail "checkpoints" that cache results while repeatedly running an analysis during development.
-- **Storage**: Files that are older than 8 days get deleted automatically.
+- **Storage**: Standard Storage, but files that are older than 8 days get deleted automatically.
 - **Access**: Same as the corresponding _main_ and _test_ buckets.

 ### analysis: `gs://cpg-<dataset>-{main,test}-analysis`